hokkaido/mas/README.md

     ./scripts/examples/infer-cnndm.sh

 This saves the output to `output.txt`.
-You can now calculate the ROUGE-scores with
+You can now calculate the ROUGE-scores with:

     ./scripts/eval/rouge.sh